fmichel

 Université Côte d’Azur, CNRS, Inria.

-I am a member of I3S laboratory's SPARKS group, and a member of Inria's Wimmics team.
+Member of I3S laboratory, and Inria's Wimmics team.

 Knowledge Graphs, Integration of Heterogeneous Data